GangulaSrinivas/Project-Zomato_Landing_Page/README.md

-# This is my zomato Landing Page clone
+# This is my zomato landing page clone

-## This is my first commit.
+## Done with first commit.

-Edited in git
+## Set Up created here for our appln